stackbit-projects/successful-tortoise-147d0/content/pages/index.md

     background_image_repeat: repeat
     background_image_size: contain
     background_image_opacity: 8
-    content: |+
+    content: >
-      Eva
+      not only in the physical health aspect but also in the social integration.
+      “Since

-       is passionate about the opportunities dance offers, not only in the physical health aspect but also in the social integration.
-“Since discovering Biodanza I have been aware of the power of dance and music to reveal our layers allowing communication with authenticity without words”.
+      discovering Biodanza I have been aware of the power of dance and music

+      to reveal our layers allowing communication with authenticity without

+      words”.
   - type: grid_section
     title: Trusted by Companies Big and Small
     subtitle: Who I work with